- Specialty Pleural Mesothelioma

 Telephone: (206) 215-6800

-About Dr. Vallieres
+About Dr. Eric Vallieres

 “To find the right treatment for each individual that we meet and see [is] an exercise every single time.
 Every single time you have to go down the algorithm and make sure that you are taking this particular patient down the right path.”

-Dr. Vallieres speaks both English and French.
+Dr. Vallieres is also bilingual, speaking both English and French.

 Dr. Vallieres’ Career Highlights

-Over the course of his career, Dr. Vallieres has:
+Throughout his career, Dr. Vallieres has: